Anteosaurus: Possible synonyms

-Archaeosuchus

 Archaeosuchus cairncrossi is a dubious species of anteosaur from the Tapinocephalus Assemblage Zone.
 It was named by Broom in 1905 on the basis of a partial maxilla.
 It was interpreted as a titanosuchid by Boonstra, but Kammerer determined it was an anteosaur indistinguishable from Anteosaurus and Titanophoneus.
-As Anteosaurus magnificus appears to be the only valid large anteosaur in the Tapinocephalus Assemblage Zone, Archaeosaurus cairncrossi is very likely to be based on a specimen of it, but due to poor preservation, the specimen lacks any features that would allow the synonymy to be proven.
+As Anteosaurus magnificus appears to be the only valid large anteosaur in the Tapinocephalus Assemblage Zone, Archaeosaurus cairncrossi is very likely to be a specimen of it, but due to poor preservation, the specimen lacks any features that would allow the synonymy to be proven.

-Eccasaurus

 Eccasaurus priscus is a dubious species of anteosaur from the Tapinocephalus Assemblage Zone.
-It was named by Robert Broom in 1909 on the basis of a fragmentary skeleton, of which Broom only described the humerus.
+It was named by Broom in 1909 on the basis of a fragmentary skeleton, of which Broom only described the humerus.
 As with Archaeosuchus cairncrossi, Eccasaurus priscus is very likely to be synonymous with Anteosaurus magnificus.
-As Eccasaurus was named before Anteosaurus, a petition to the ICZN would be needed to preserve the name Anteosaurus magnificus if the synonymy were to be proven.
+As Eccasaurus was named before Anteosaurus and thus has priority, a petition to the ICZN would be needed to conserve the name Anteosaurus magnificus if this synonymy were to be proven.